leeashlee/leeashlee.github.io/content/post/diy-musicplayer/index.md

 First step is to enable developer mode, clicking on build number several times should do the trick.
 Next, enter developer options and enable *USB debugging.*

-Second step, connect the device to your <abbr title="Portable Computer">PC</abbr> and open <abbr title="Universal Android Debloater">UAD</abbr> software, the name of the device should appear on top of the program alongside a list of apps you can uninstall/disable.
+Second step, connect the device to your <abbr title="Personal Computer">PC</abbr> and open <abbr title="Universal Android Debloater">UAD</abbr> software, the name of the device should appear on top of the program alongside a list of apps you can uninstall/disable.

 Read carefully through the list and uninstall unnecessary bloat.
 It takes a lot of trial and error to know which bloat might break your device, so don’t feel alarmed to uninstall and reinstall things.